 The fair values of derivative financial instruments are recorded as assets or liabilities.
 The notional amount is the amount of a derivative's underlying asset or liability, reference rate or index and is the basis upon which changes in the value of derivatives are measured.
+The fair value of the derivatives is determined by considering the spread derived from market-observable foreign exchange rates.
 The notional amounts indicate the volume of transactions outstanding at the year end and are not indicative of the credit risk.